Schramm2/First-Year-Code/README.md

-All the coding done in my first year of University at UCT.
+All the coding done in my first year of University consisting of Java and Python